 The process for developing the questionnaire involved:

 - expert interviews

-- in-depth structured testing of the questionnaire in eight countries – India, Indonesia, South Africa, Nigeria, Saudi Arabia, UK, Brazil and Mexico.
+- in-depth structured cognitive and pilot testing of the questionnaire in eight countries – India, Indonesia, South Africa, Nigeria, Saudi Arabia, UK, Brazil and Mexico.

 The survey probes various dimensions of safety and risk including: asking people what they think are the main risks they face in their daily lives, attribution of responsibility for safety, sources of information for risk and safety measures, and perceptions and experiences with risk and work-related accidents.

 The new survey module was translated into the main local languages and rigorously tested in India, Indonesia, South Africa, Nigeria, Saudi Arabia, United Kingdom, Brazil and Mexico.
 These tests covered countries across an array of cultures and levels of economic development and, within countries, different demographics such as different age groups, education levels, and genders.